-Net sales consists of gross sales of products, less discounts, refunds and returns.
 Net sales increased to \$50.7 million in fiscal 1999 from \$50.6 million in fiscal 1998.
 This slight increase was primarily attributable to reduced selling price and a change in product mix.
-Total cable meters shipped during fiscal 1999 increased 7.5 percent to 168.2 million from 156.5 million cable meters shipped for the same period in 1998.
-This increase in cable meters shipped was a result of a 3.3 million increase in multimode cable meters shipped and an 8.4 million increase in single-mode cable meters shipped.
-Multimode cable generally has a higher selling price than single mode cable.
+Total fiber meters shipped during fiscal 1999 increased 7.5 percent to 168.2 million from 156.5 million fiber meters shipped for the same period in 1998.
+This increase in fiber meters shipped was a result of a 3.3 million increase in multimode fiber meters shipped and an 8.4 million increase in single-mode fiber meters shipped.